fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.AzureStackStorage/v0.9.8.1/Get-ACSFarmMetric.md

 ```

 ### -SubscriptionId
-Specifies the azure_2 subscription ID.
+Specifies the Azure subscription ID.
 For example:

 `-SubscriptionID "81c87063-04a3-4abf-8e4c-736569bc1f60"`

-If the azure_2 environment has already been configured using the **Set-AzureRmEnvironment** cmdlet then you do not need to use this parameter.
+If the Azure environment has already been configured using the **Set-AzureRmEnvironment** cmdlet then you do not need to use this parameter.

 ```yaml
 Type: String